-- Once your plan review submittal has been approved, call the Cuyahoga County Board of Health to schedulea Pre-Licensing Inspection.
+- Once your plan review submittal has been approved you will receive notification to call the Cuyahoga County Board of Health to schedule a Pre-Licensing Inspection.
 Call at least one week prior to your anticipated start date to ensure that an inspector will be available.

 - Pre-Licensing Inspection: Use this checklist to prepare for the pre-licensing inspection

-- After passing the pre-licensing inspection, submit a license application and fee for your food business’ appropriate risk class.
+- After passing the pre-licensing inspection, you will receive an inspection report informing you to submit a license application and fee for your food business’ appropriate risk class.